 Homophones List!
 A useful list of homophones in English.
 Learn examples of homophones – confusing words that sound the same but have different meanings, with ESL infographics.

-Homophones Definition: In the English language, homophones are words that sound the same but have different spellings and meanings.
+Homophones definition: In the English language, homophones are words that sound the same but have different spellings and meanings.

 There are a lot of homophones in English.
-Below is commonly confused homophones list with example sentences for ESL teachers and English students.
+Below is a commonly confused homophones list with example sentences for ESL teachers and English students.

 List of Homophones with Examples.

 - This shop is open all days except Monday.

 - Your friend gave me a nice compliment yesterday.

 - The dressing is an expected complement of salad.

 - The cold weather has really affected her health.

 - Did the noise have an effect on your sleep?